 Finally, three festivals happen here on 24th of June, 6th of August and 14th of September.
 Native people offer seafood and local drinks, while an orchestra plays traditional music.

-Kostos is a small settlement in the center of Paros.
-It is located on the eastern side of a mountain, where ancient Greeks mined the famous marble.
+Kostos village is a small settlement in the center of Paros island, on the way to Lefkes village.
+It is mountainous in the center of the island , where ancient Greeks mined the famous marble.
 A small path begins from here and leads to the ancient quarries.

 It is ideal for a small walk inside the white houses and churches.
 Its sights are religious monuments and laundry rooms of the previous century.
 The settlement has a view to the eastern coasts of Paros and Naxos island.